aydinyanik/clarisse_survival_kit/README.md

   - Import a Megascans asset.
 Meshes will automatically have their materials assigned when imported as .obj.
 Alembic(.abc) files will be imported as references.
 3D assets such as  3d models, plants & atlases will also have a shading rule created for them.
   - Import generic textures such as Substance.
 You can specify which textures should be interpreted as sRGB if needed.
 Custom rules can be added/modified in the settings.py file.

-### Mix Surface
+### Mix Multiple Surfaces
- - Creates a PhysicalBlend material from two specified materials(PhysicalStandard or PhysicalBlend).
+ - Creates a PhysicalBlend between one or more base surfaces and a cover surface(like dirt/snow).
+All selectors except displacement are instanced so you can manipulate multiple mixed surfaces at once.
+With this powerful script you can transform a whole scene into a snow covered one with ease.
  - Masking features:
    * Height blend: Mixes the materials based on Y elevation.
 Handy for shore lines.
    * Displacement blend: Checks which displacement map has higher elevation than the other.
 You can invert the selector or add both layers on top of each other.